 In addition to his win at the Bader competition, Jonathan’s recent accomplishments include the Grand Prize at the Plowman Chamber Music Competition with Trio Menil, and the third prize in the OSM competition.
 Jonathan received special prizes at the Ljubljana Festival International Piano Competition in Slovenia, and the Maj Lind International Piano Competition in Finland.
 He has also participated in the Van Cliburn and Dublin International Piano Competitions.

 Named as one of CBC’s 30 hot Canadian classical musicians under 30, Jonathan is a recipient of the Canada Council for the Arts-Michael Measures award.
 He is also the recipient of the 2021 and 2023 Sylva Gelber Music Foundation Award, along with the 2023 Walter Prsytawski Prize.

-Passionate about chamber music, he has been invited to perform at various festivals including the Festival of the Sound in Ontario, Ottawa Chamberfest, and the Edinburgh International Festival.
+Jonathan has been invited to perform at various festivals including the Bravo!
+Vail Festival in Colorado, the Festival of the Sound in Ontario, Ottawa Chamberfest, and the Edinburgh International Festival.
 He has attended various summer festivals, including the Aspen Summer Music Festival, Kneisel Hall Music Festival, and the Sarasota Music Festival.